maxkosobutsky/PortfolioProjects/README.md

 Covid-19 Deaths Project:

-I used the covid-19 deaths dataset from www.ourworldindata.com, which was a huge and messy dataset consisting of 800K rows of worldwide covid cases, infections, deaths, and tons of other metrics.
+Used covid-19 deaths dataset from www.ourworldindata.com,
+800K rows of worldwide covid cases, infections, deaths, and other metrics.

 Using Microsoft SQL Server, I cleaned the up the data, got rid of NULL values, created new columns that sorted out specific metrics,